Read with caution!

 Illumina’s video explains this a lot more clearly, particularly the part from 5:13 – 6:06:

 An important thing to keep track of is your coverage or call depth.
 This means how many reads per base pair sequenced.
-Typical numbers seem to range from 20x to 80x (for instance, 23andme’s personal exome product boasts 80x coverage).
+Typical numbers seem to range from 20x to 80x (for instance, 23andme’s personal exome product boasts 80x coverage) (update: it is no longer offered).
 But the figure won’t be uniform across the genome, so you end up with sentences like this one: “Exome capture produced 1x coverage of 97% of the exome; 30x coverage was 74%” .

 By the way, there do exist other methods for exome capture.
 Teer & Mullikin (2010) discuss some of them, as does Wikipedia, but word on the street is that no one uses the other methods anymore; as of August 2012, it’s all in-solution capture.